Bilevel rail car: New Mexico

 The New Mexico Rail Runner Express utilizes Bombardier BiLevel cars on its route from Santa Fe, New Mexico to Belen, New Mexico.

 Virginia

 Virginia Railway Express operated 13 Kawasaki bi-level cars between 1999 and 2008, after which they were sold to MARC (these cars were originally procured as an option on MARC's larger order).
 From 2001, VRE also operated a number of ex-Metra Pullman-Standard gallery cars.
 These were all gradually replaced by new Sumitomo/Nippon Sharyo gallery cars between 2006 and 2018.

+Utah

+FrontRunner commuter rail, operated by the Utah Transit Authority to connect multiple cities along the Wasatch Front, utilizes Bombardier BiLevel Coaches.

 Other countries

 Asia

 In Iran, the Tehran-Hashtgerd suburban commuter line is served with electric push-pull hauled trainsets with double-decker carriages manufactured by Wagon Pars in Iran.

 In the Philippines, bilevel trams ran on the Tranvias of Manila.
 These were push–pull trains carried by lightweight steam locomotives.
 There were also double-deck sleeping cars used on the Bicol Express until 2014.

 In South Korea, ITX-Cheongchun, the express train of Korail uses double-decker cars along with single-decker ones.

 In Vietnam, the train operated by Vietnam Railways between Saigon and Phan Thiet occasionally carries double deck carriages to fulfil extra demand.